fluiddyn/transonic/doc/backends/cython.md

 cpdef mysum(np.float64_t[:] arr_input)
 ```

-With variables annotations (which have to be removed for Pythran / Numba):
+With variables annotations (which are removed for Pythran / Numba):

 ```python
 from transonic import boost

 @boost